luizfernandosg/crowdstaking-v2-KarmaGAP-integration/README.md

 ### Setup wallet

-We also need a wallet for working locally.
+1. We need a wallet for working locally.
 To set this up take the private key for the first wallet in the list displayed when you start anvil and add this account to metamask.
 This is the `DEV_ACCOUNT` address in the setup script.

+2. Add the Anvil RPC url to metamask: `http://127.0.0.1:8545` with chain id `31337`

-Because of how the distributor contract works the developer wallet needs to hold some bread before we deploy the contracts for us to be able to vote.
+3. Because of how the distributor contract works the developer wallet needs to hold some bread before we deploy the contracts for us to be able to vote.
 The setup script takes care of this as well as funding the wallet with LP tokens which is needed for the LP locking feature.

 ```sh
 $ pnpm run chain:setup